 The UNHCR invoked a cessation clause for Rwandans in June of 2012.
 For that reason, obtaining a refugee status certificate will not be possible and therefore sponsorship will not be possible through a Group of Five or Community Sponsor.
 However, because sponsorships through SAHs do not require a UNHCR mandate letter or referral, you can sponsor a Rwanda refugee if they meet the eligibility and admissibility requirements of the PSR program.

-10. Are de-facto dependants eligible to come to Canada under the One-Year Window of Opportunity (OYW) program?
+10. Are de-facto dependents eligible to come to Canada under the One-Year Window of Opportunity (OYW) program?

-No, de facto dependants are not eligible under the OYW program as they do not meet the definition of family member as outlined in the OP 5 manual.
+No, de facto dependents are not eligible under the One-Year Window (OYW) program as they do not meet the definition of family member. *

 11. We would like to sponsor a refugee family that consists of a woman, her spouse, their two children (4 and 8 years old), one nephew (6 years old) of the woman and the sister of the spouse (27).